OhadR/Authentication-Flows-client/README.md

 user entered, in front of the one in the DB.
 It calls to passwordEncoder.isPasswordValid().
 IT gets there only AFTER the check that user exists in 'user' table, *and in 'authorities' table*.

+Since we use Spring's 'username' column name in the DB (and not 'email' as planned), it is important to know that we expect the username to be the email of the user. we count on it by sending email to this address.

 TODO:
 remember me - decide what to do